-Last week, buzz mounted that Elon Musk’s Tesla was working with Apple to deliver the long-awaited iCar, breaking the EV powerhouse’s stock past the $200 a share mark for the first time ever, making them some of the best shares to buy now.
+Last week, buzz mounted that Elon Musk’s Tesla was working with Apple to deliver the long-awaited iCar, breaking the EV powerhouse’s stock past the $200 a share mark for the first time ever.
 This week, Musk and the Rive Brothers’ installation powerhouse SolarCity announces quarterly earnings while closing in on $80 a share, as does First Solar, safely hovering over $50.

 These numbers are astronomically higher than they were years ago.